chenboy3/CSE120PA3Tester/README.md

-This script just loops on pa3d while it doesn't throw an error, so if you get deadlocks then it'll break the loop, I think if you can run for 100-200 times without errors things should be fine.
+This script just loops on pa3d while it doesn't throw an error, so if you get deadlocks then it'll break the loop, I think if you can run for 100-200 times (or even 1000) without errors things should be fine (esp since they'll take the highest score out of some number of trials).

 ## MassiveTest.c
 Make sure you comment out main.c in pa3d.c before doing this test